HR-CMGT/PRG06-vue-workshop/install.md

 ## Types for JSON data

-`types.d.ts` contains type definitions.
-You can use this file to get type checking for any external data or libraries.
-Included is an example for using JSON data from "https://swapi.co/api/people/1/"
+Typescript declaration files contain type definitions. `vue-shims.d.ts` contains the definition for Vue, but you can add your own types as well.
+This is useful to get type checking for external data or libraries.
+Included is the example `starwars.d.ts`.
+This will give you type checking for data from "https://swapi.co/api/people/1/"

 ## Files